r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 12. Rank Math Comes with 10+ FREE Module.

 == Changelog ==

+= 1.0.36.3 [Dec 23, 2019] =
+* Added Role Manager support for new Gutenberg Sidebar Editor
+* Fixed SEO meta not saving if Custom Fields section is enabled in the single post editor
+* Fixed show unsupported schema notice only if old 'Review Schema' type is selected
+* Fixed page builder shortcodes not rendering in the description tag
+* Fixed `SEO: Not Available` issue happening on some installations
+* Fixed `wp_set_script_translations()` related error happening on some installations which are using WP v4.9 or less
+* Fixed a rare `escaped_value()` related error happening with the Role Manager

 = 1.0.36.2 [Dec 21, 2019] =
 * Improved the scoring mechanism to work in sync with the Classic Editor